-Laptops are now considered as essential gadgets.
-Be it for personal use or your profession, a laptop is the first gadget you need.
+Laptops are essential gadgets.
+Be it for personal use or for your profession, a laptop is the first gadget you need.
 The world is moving towards complete digitization, and without laptops, it’s not possible.

 Over the years, the preferences of consumers have been changing drastically.
-Consumers now want more mobility, and more flexibility in their lifestyle.
+Consumers now want more mobility and flexibility in their lifestyles.
 The preference for gadgets also followed the same pattern.

 People no longer want those boring desktops.
-Instead, they want a lightweight and powerful laptop that they can carry anywhere, yet it’s powerful enough to do all kinds of jobs.
+Instead, they want a lightweight and powerful laptop that they can carry anywhere.

 Trust me, It’s not an easy task.
-Many people buy the wrong product due to this confusion.
+Many people buy the wrong laptop due to this confusion.

 Types Of Laptops

 Laptops are classified based on the form factor rather than the types of features that it offers.
-Which type of laptop you should choose purely depends on your requirement, use, and budget.
+Which type of laptop you should choose purely depends on your requirement, use case, and budget.

-Here are the different types of laptops available in the market based on the form factor, use, and weight distribution.
+Here are the different types of laptops available in the market based on the form factor, use case, and weight distribution.

 - Non-Touch Screen Laptop